 “A person’s name is the greatest connection to their own identity and individuality.
 Some might say it is the most important word in the world to that person… It is a sign of courtesy… When someone remembers our name after meeting us, we feel respected and more important.” – Those are the words of Joyce E. A. Russell an Organisational psychologist and leadership expert.

-73% of respondents from more than 100 organisations said they had their names mispronounced.
+In a recent poll 73% of respondents from more than 100 organisations said they had their names mispronounced.
 They told us it made them feel ‘not valued or important’, ‘disrespected’ and ‘that they didn’t belong’.

 “There is nothing wrong with someone, getting the pronunciation or spelling wrong if they’re unfamiliar with your name.
 However, if they refuse to try to say it correctly or they call you by something else entirely, that is a bigoted choice.”- Uju Asika, Bringing Up Race.